About adaptive coding on countable alphabets: Introduction

+\end{thm} If the envelope $F$ is known, if the message length $n$ is known, the following strategy is natural: determine $u$ such that $\overline{F}(u) \approx \frac{1}{n}$; choose a good universal coding probability for memoryless sources over alphabet $\{0,\ldots,u\}$; escape symbols larger than $u$ using $0$ which does not belong to the source alphabet; encode the escaped sequence using the good universal coding probability; encode all symbols larger than $u$ using a coding probability tailored to the envelope distribution.
+If the upper bound is tight, this strategy should achieve the minimax redundancy rate.
+If the message length is not known in advance, using a doubling technique should allow to derive an online extension.
+As naive as this approach may look, it has already proved fruitful. \citet{Bon11} showed that the minimax redundancy of classes defined by exponentially vanishing envelopes is half the upper bound obtained by choosing $u$ so as $\overline{F}(u) \approx 1/n$.

+If we face a collection of possible envelope classes and the envelope is not known in advance, we face two difficulties: there is no obvious way to guess a reasonable threshold; once a threshold is chosen, there is no obvious way to choose a coding probability for escaped symbols.

-as $n$ tends to infinity.
-Effective and (almost) adaptive coding techniques for the collection of source classes defined by algebraically vanishing envelopes were introduced in \citep*{boucheron:garivier:gassiat:2006}.
-Moreover, \citeauthor{Bon11} designed and analyzed the \textsc{ac}-code (Auto-Censuring code) and proved that this code is adaptive over the union of classes of sources with exponentially decreasing envelopes.
-As the \textsc{ac}-code does not benefit from side information concerning the envelope, it is natural to ask whether it is adaptive to a larger class of sources.
-That kind of question has been addressed in data compression by \citet{Gar06} who proved that Context-Tree-Weighting \citep{Wil98,catoni:2004} is adaptive over Renewal sources while it had been designed to compress sources with bounded memory.
-In a broader context, investigating the situations where an appealing procedure is minimax motivates the maxiset approach pioneered in \citep{MR1848302,KePi02}.
-This raises a second question: Is it possible to design coding probabilities that are adaptive with respect to larger families of envelope classes, and how do these coding probabilities depend on the collection of envelope distribution functions?
+There are reasons to be optimistic.
+Almost adaptive coding techniques for the collection of source classes defined by power law envelopes were introduced in \citep*{boucheron:garivier:gassiat:2006}.
+Moreover, \citeauthor{Bon11} designed and analyzed the \textsc{ac}-code (Auto-Censuring code) (described in Section \ref{sec:ac-code}) and proved that this simple computationally efficient online code is adaptive over the union of classes of sources with exponentially decreasing envelopes (see Definition \ref{dfn:subexp}).
+As the \textsc{ac}-code does not benefit from any side information concerning the envelope, it is natural to ask whether it is adaptive to a larger class of sources.
+That kind of question has been addressed in data compression by \citet{Gar06} who proved that Context-Tree-Weighting \citep{Wil98,catoni:2004} is adaptive over renewal sources \citep{csiszar:shields:1996} while it had been designed to compress sources with bounded memory.
+In a broader context, investigating the situations where an appealing procedure is minimax motivates the \emph{maxiset} approach pioneered in \citep{MR1848302,KePi02}.